bradtaniguchi/IMSRoomRenter/NOTES.md

 2. Adding text to the logout buttons
 3. Finish implimentation and possible testing of the Switch Room function.

+####----UPDATE 3/28/16
+Working on finishing the Swap Room functionality first, and looking over how to fix the ciritical bug that crashes the system now called "multiple clockin failure" Where there are multiple clock in instances.

 =========================BUGS
 BUG1: [1/7/16] fixed!
 [1/11/16]